ali-assar/NATS-Leader-Election/docs/readme.md

     Start(ctx context.Context) error

     // Stop stops election participation and cleans up background goroutines.
+    // For graceful shutdown, use StopWithContext instead.
     Stop() error

+    // StopWithContext stops election participation with a timeout context.
+    // If leader, optionally deletes the key for fast failover.
+    // Waits for OnDemote callback to complete before returning.
+    StopWithContext(ctx context.Context, opts StopOptions) error

     // IsLeader returns true if this instance currently holds leadership for the configured group/role.
     IsLeader() bool